Supply Chain Management

 Risk Management

 To ensure that our procurement activities respond quickly to rapidly changing social conditions, we have launched a Sustainability Committee within the Procurement Headquarters to hold regular discussions on procurement risks.
 The risks identified and discussed at the committee are reflected in our risk assessment items and used in formulating our procurement strategy.
-These activities also raise risk awareness among member of the Procurement Headquarters
+These activities also raise risk awareness among member of the Procurement Headquarters.

 Targets and Results